 The government must place a defendant “in jeopardy” for the Fifth Amendment clause to apply.
 The simple filing of criminal charges doesn’t cause jeopardy to “attach”—the proceedings must get to a further stage.

 Generally, jeopardy attaches when the court swears in the jury.
+(See When does jeopardy attach in a jury trial?)
 In a trial before a judge, jeopardy attaches after the first witness takes the oath and begins to testify.

 But just because a case ends doesn’t mean that retrial is barred.
 A hung jury typically allows a retrial.
 Similarly, if the defense consents to a mistrial, perhaps because of juror misconduct, the prosecution can usually reprosecute the defendant.
 On the other hand, if a judge declares a mistrial over the defense’s objection, the prosecution must show a critical need to retry the defendant.
 But that isn’t as tough as it sounds.
 For example, retrial is okay when, despite the defense’s protest, a judge declares a mistrial because a juror stopped coming to court.
 (United States v.
 Wells, 790 F.2d 73, 74 (10th Cir.
 1986).)